erichte-ibm/skiboot/doc/secvar/driver-api.rst

 This hook is called AFTER performing any writes to storage, and AFTER locking the persistant storage.
-Any changes to the bank lists in this hook will NOT be persisted.
+Any changes to the bank lists in this hook will NOT be persisted to storage (unless explicitly done by the backend driver).

 Any error code returned by this hook will be treated as a failure, and halt secure variable initialization.